Essay

 I measured one of my M6×10×8 inserts with calipers and wrote down all ten dimensions: five lengths and five diameters.
 Then I tried to figure out the ratios, because I didn't just want to model one size.
 I wanted one master file that could generate any size I owned by typing in three numbers.

-The third surprise: you don't actually need real threads
+You don't actually need real threads

 Here's something nobody tells you when you start CAD: most vendors don't model functional threads inside their published part files.
 CNC Kitchen, ruthex, McMaster-Carr: none of their public CAD files for heat-set inserts have real helical threads inside the bore.
 They're just smooth holes.